Historic Preservation Curriculum

 Students explore contemporary preservation issues, advocacy strategies and ethical standards in relation to the professional practice of preservation and public history.

 This lecture/discussion course examines practical and philosophical issues in planning for preservation and the methods for project implementation.
-Among the topics included are preservation surveys, zoning and conservation ordinances, easements, building codes, historic district and landmark designation, design review, roles of preservation agencies (local, state and national), preservation economics, incentives and tax credits, and public relations.
+Among the topics included are preservation surveys, zoning and conservation ordinances, easements, building codes, historical district and landmark designation, design review, roles of preservation agencies (local, state, and national), preservation economics/incentives/tax credits and public relations.

 This studio course presents specific historic sites in need of rehabilitation for continued use.
 Students are responsible for researching a site, conducting feasibility studies, and generating design criteria goals and solutions.
 Particular emphasis is given to the Secretary of the Interior's Standards for the Rehabilitation of Historic Structures.
 Students combine design and drawing skills with technical knowledge in order to solve problems in creative, appropriate, and economical ways.